 While you can wear almost any shoe to go biking, good bike shoes will make a huge difference.
 For Sedona, Arizona mountain biking, you need a grip on the steep red rocks in case of any mishaps.

-For a deep dive into the advantages of mountain bike shoes, check out our article HERE.
+For a deep dive into the advantages of mountain bike shoes, check out our guide "How should mountain bike shoes fit?"

 Lightweight Windbreaker Jacket